Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/preinstall_ux.md

 The installer needs a temporary directory when it starts to unzip and prepare the environment it requires for product or update installation.

-By default, it will try one of the following directories: <span class="code_1">/tmp , /var/tmp , /usr/tmp , $HOME , $PWD</span>.
+By default, it will try one of the following directories: /tmp , /var/tmp , /usr/tmp , $HOME , $PWD.

-You can force the use of another temporary directory by setting the following environment variable, <span class="code_1">TEMPORARY\_DIR</span>.
+You can force the use of another temporary directory by setting the following environment variable, TEMPORARY_DIR.

 If you do this, make sure the temporary directory has: